-After the United Kingdom leaves the European Union, currently on 31st October 2019, British Citizens will need to prepare for potential changes in travel requirements when visiting countries within the European Union and the broader European Economic Area, in the case of a ‘No Deal’ exit.
+After the United Kingdom leaves the European Union, British Citizens will need to prepare for potential changes in travel requirements when visiting countries within the European Union and the broader European Economic Area, in the case of a ‘No Deal’ exit.

 If you are the holder of a British passport, you may need to renew your passport.